iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 **The Problem**

-Retail businesses often operate with fragmented sales data spread across products, cities, promotions, and time periods.
+Retail businesses often operate with fragmented sales data spread across products, cities, promotions and time periods.
 This lack of a centralized analytical view creates blind spots in understanding performance trends, leads to inefficient inventory planning, and makes it difficult to accurately evaluate promotional ROI.

-As a result, decision-makers are forced to rely on static reports or delayed insights, slowing down strategic actions and increasing operational risk.
+As a result, decision-makers are forced to rely on static reports or delayed insights which slows down strategic actions and increasing operational risk.
 This problem becomes even more critical at scale, where thousands of transactions and multiple campaigns are involved.

 ---

 **The Solution**

-I designed and built an interactive Power BI dashboard that transforms raw, fragmented retail sales data into a unified decision-making command center.
+I designed and built an interactive Power BI dashboard that transforms raw and fragmented retail sales data into a unified decision-making command center.

-The solution analyzes ₹129M (£1.23M) in sales across 3,510 orders, providing dynamic insights into:
+The solution analyzes ₹129M (£1.23M) in sales across 3,510 orders providing a dynamic insights into:

 • Product performance